Stage II Colon Cancer: To Treat or Not to Treat?

 Genomic profiling, using a gene signature, is an analysis of the level of expression of a group of genes in the tumor tissue, which is then used to predict outcomes.

-It is important to note that the genes being looked at are the mutated genes that are a part of the tumor.
+Genes being looked at are the mutated genes that are a part of the tumor.
 They are not the genes that you inherited from your parents.
 Genetics is the study of genes that are inherited and passed on from generation to generation.
 These genes are responsible for many characteristics, including hair and eye color.
 Increased risk for certain diseases can also be passed on through genes.
 BRCA1 and BRCA2 ("breast cancer genes") are an example of this, and women with abnormal versions of these genes are at higher risk of developing breast cancer.
 The science used in genomic profiling is called genomics.
 This type of test looks at the genes that make up the tumor and evaluates how they interact and function.
 It looks at how active various genes are within the tumor, which may influence how the tumor grows and responds to treatment.

 A few companies have come up with a panel of tumor genes that can predict how likely the tumor is to recur after surgery.
 However, the tests have not been shown to be able to predict which tumors will benefit from chemotherapy.
 The tests can be expensive and may not be covered by insurance.
 Your provider can send information to your insurance company to request approval.
 These tests include:

 - Oncotype DX Colon Cancer Assay – This test looks at 12 genes to predict the risk of recurrence.
-The sample is designated as low, intermediate or high risk.
+The sample is designated as low, intermediate, or high risk.

 - ColoPrint – This test looks at 18 genes and designates the tumor as either high or low risk for recurrence.